Why rivers mouths are prime trout fishing locations

 - When flows are extremely high, there is too much current and they wait for it to slacken before pushing upstream.

-- Generally holding higher in the water column, fish off the bottom,
+- Fish generally hold higher in the water column, fish off the bottom,

 - Fishing is generally best around low tide, although that does depend on water depth.